 On 21 June, the delayed Queen’s speech gave us a detailed insight into the planned legislative programme for the next two years.
 Whilst we might have expected it would be dominated by Brexit, out of the 27 bills (eight of which are Brexit related), the government has not announced any legislation at all for education.

-We are delighted to announce the launch of our latest sponsored research and evidence-informed theory of change, produced by the recently rebranded Centre for Education Economics (CfEE, formerly CMRE), to stimulate debate and begin to establish a clear evidence-based direction of travel.
+we are delighted to announce the launch of the latest research report we have sponsored, produced by the recently rebranded Centre for Education Economics (CfEE, formerly CMRE).
+The report offers an evidence-informed theory of change to stimulate debate about the progress of school reform.